clessn/locateip/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a web reference for the API in the description of the DESCRIPTION file.
+* Corrected a misspelled words in DESCRIPTION.

-* Add more details on package functionality and methods in the DESCRIPTION file.
+* Put the link in angle brackets in DESCRIPTION.

 ## R CMD check results